ianshin0324-max/Project/README.md

 *   Jetson-inference
 *   USB Webcam which is optional for real-time inference

+## Algorithm

+## Running this project

+here are the following steps and requirments for the project:

+# hardware for the Project:

+here we have the following hardware to actually run the project:
+*   NVIDIA Jetson Orin Nano
+*   Jetson-inference
+*   USB Webcam which is optional for real-time inference

  # Dataset

-The datasets sourced from Kaggle is used for training for the project.
-It has been restructured to be compatible with the classification requirements of `jetson-inference`.
+Next up is the datasets.
+The dataset sourced from Kaggle is used for training for the project.
+It's has been restructured to be compatible with the classification requirements of `jetson-inference`.

 this is the dataset i used for my project: https://www.kaggle.com/datasets/shuvokumarbasak4004/world-flags-dataset-195